 Policy / document Summary Western Sydney City Deal (2018) NSW Government The Western Sydney City Deal is an agreement between the Australian Government, NSW Government and local governments in Western Sydney.
 It was founded to further the aim of creating the Western Parkland City.
 The Deal was signed by all levels of government and is intended to lay the investment and resource foundation necessary to deliver the Western Parkland City.
-Campbelltown LGA is viewed as "Western Sydney's southern gateway" and described as "a well-connected and true lifestyle city, transforming opportunity into reality".
+Campbelltown LGA is viewed as "Western Sydney's southern gateway" and described as "a well-connected and true lifestyle city, transforming opportunity into reality" .
 Council commits to delivering "a strong economy, creating better community outcomes through increased job diversity, improving health and wellbeing, enhancing learning choices, and providing widely accessible sport, recreation, cultural and natural experiences."
-The Western City Deal is based on commitments for: Connectivity Jobs for the future Skills and education Liveability and environment Planning and housing Campbelltown Macarthur Place Strategy Implementation and governance.
-The Campbelltown-Macarthur Collaboration Area Place Strategy was co-designed by the Greater Sydney Commission and the Campbelltown-Macarthur Collaboration Area Stakeholder Group between April 2019 and February 2020.
+The Western City Deal is based on commitments for: • Connectivity • Jobs for the future • Skills and education • Liveability and environment • Planning and housing • Implementation and governance.
+Campbelltown Macarthur Place Strategy The Campbelltown-Macarthur Collaboration Area Place Strategy was co-designed by the Greater Sydney Commission and the Campbelltown-Macarthur Collaboration Area Stakeholder Group between April 2019 and February 2020.
 The Strategy was adopted by the Greater Sydney Commission in March 2020.
 The Place Strategy identifies a vision and shared objectives for the place and sets out priorities and actions to realise this vision.
 Some actions are identified as immediate imperatives in order to focus the efforts of the local partners.
 The actions and immediate imperatives are dynamic and are subject to change as the Governance Group for each area is established and work is completed.
 The Strategy identifies the following complex city making issues: Improving public transport, walking and cycling connections, reducing reliance on car travel and commuter car parking, and managing flows of freight and through traffic impacts.
-Reducing urban heat, and expanding blue-green infrastructure, tree canopy and vegetation cover - including restoring Bow Bowing Creek.
-Planning for and building regional-scale social infrastructure that reflects the centre's metropolitan role.
+Reducing urban heat, and expanding blue-green infrastructure, tree canopy and vegetation cover - including regional-scale social infrastructure that reflects the centre's metropolitan role.
 Boosting existing and attracting new businesses to provide a greater diversity of jobs, matching the skills of residents to local employment needs, and further developing health and education networks.
 Improving how employment and commercial activities interact to foster innovation and improving the attractiveness, quality and level of activity in the centre.
 Increasing the diversity of housing types, sizes, tenures and affordability.
-Supporting the transition to a low carbon, low waste and low resource future.
-Staying Ahead: State Infrastructure Strategy 2022-2042 (2022) Infrastructure NSW • Emped reliability and resilience
+Staying Ahead: State Infrastructure Strategy 2022-2042 (2022) Infrastructure NSW Embed reliability and resilience Achieve an orderly and efficient transition to Net Zero

-Policy / document Summary Progressively deliver the Western Parkland City Transport Program to meet emerging and long-term demand from Western Sydney International (Nancy-Bird Walton) Airport and the Aerotropolis: Deliver a rapid bus network (including new fleet, services, technologies and infrastructure) between the Western Sydney International (Nancy-Bird Walton) Airport and key metropolitan centres of Liverpool, Campbelltown and Penrith Preserve corridors to protect long-term options for a future mass transit network to and within the Western Parkland City: Sydney Metro Western Sydney International Airport extension to Campbelltown-Macarthur.
+Policy / document Summary Progressively deliver the Western Parkland City Transport Program to meet emerging and long-term demand from Western Sydney International (Nancy-Bird Walton) Airport and the Aerotropolis: Deliver a rapid bus network (including new fleet, services, technologies and infrastructure) between the Western Sydney International (Nancy-Bird Walton) Airport and key metropolitan centres of Liverpool, Campbelltown and Penrith Preserve corridors to protect long-term options for a future mass transit network to and within the Western Parkland City: Sydney Metro Western Sydney International Airport extension to Campbelltown- Macarthur.